arcin/miso/README.md

     $ miso l

-  - list all public remote repositories.
+  - lists all your public remote repositories.

 ## Before Installation